bwann/homelab/blade.md

 * Short SATA cables

 Acyrlic usually comes in sheets of 11" x 14" or larger, so you'll need to cut it down.
+Aside from building the power wiring harness, cutting/scoring all the acyrlic sheets with a knife, then drilling all the holes for hard drives is easily the second most time consuming part of this project.

-(This is where having access to a laser cutter helps!)
+This is where having access to a laser cutter helps!
+If you're not lucky enough to have access to one, you can still print out my SVG file as a template for drilling the holes.

-The HELMER kit contains six sheets of thin sheet metal for the drawers, you could cut them down and use them if you wanted to reuse some of the material.
-I've opted to use the same acrylic sheets for all 10 blades.
+The HELMER kit contains six sheets of thin sheet metal for the drawers, you could cut some them down and use them if you wanted to reuse some of the material.
+I used at least two of the drawers for holding the power supply and switch, so I've opted to use the same acrylic sheets for all 10 blades.

 ### Motherboard power